 - Downward

 - Upward

 - Horizontal /Lateral

 - Diagonal

 - Grapevine Communication

-Communication that flows from a higher level in an organization to a lower level is a downward communication.
+Communication that flows from a higher level in an organization to a lower level is downward communication.
 In other words, communication from superiors to subordinates in a chain of command is a downward communication.
 This communication flow is used by the managers to transmit work-related information to the employees at lower levels.
-Employees require this information for performing their jobs and for meeting the expectations of their managers.
+Employees require this information to perform their jobs and to meet the expectations of their managers.

 Downward communication is used by the managers for the following purposes:

-- Providing feedback on employees' performance.

-- Giving job instructions.

-- Providing a complete understanding of the employees' job as well as to communicate them how their job is related to other jobs in the organization. - Communicating the organizations mission and vision to the employees.

-- Highlighting the areas of attention.
+- Providing feedback on employees' performance. - Giving job instructions. - Providing a complete understanding of the employees' jobs as well as to communicate them how their job is related to other jobs in the organization. - Communicating the organization's mission and vision to the employees. - Highlighting the areas of attention.

-Organizational publications, circulars, letter to employees, group meetings etc. are all examples of downward communication.
-In order to have effective and error-free downward communication, managers must:
+Organizational publications, circulars, letters to employees, group meetings, etc. are all examples of downward communication.

+To have effective and error-free downward communication, managers must:

-- Specify communication objective. - Ensure that the message is accurate, specific and unambiguous. - Utilize the best communication technique to convey the message to the receiver in right form.
+- Specify communication objective. - Ensure that the message is accurate, specific, and unambiguous. - Utilize the best communication technique to convey the message to the receiver in the right form.